 Do not permit the use of symlinks to tables.
 (This capability can be disabled with the

 --skip-symbolic-linksoption.)
 This is especially important if you run mysqld as

 root, because anyone that has write access to the server's data directory then could delete any file in the system!
 See Using Symbolic Links for MyISAM Tables on Unix.

-Stored programs and views should be written using the security guidelines discussed in Access Control for Stored Programs and Views.
+Stored programs and views should be written using the security guidelines discussed in Stored Object Access Control.